Unifying mirror descent and dual averaging: APDD and IPDD: new algorithms for constrained optimization

-We consider a least-squares regression problem using the training sample of the BlogFeedback dataset from the UCI Machine Learning Repository\footnote{\url{https://archive.ics.uci.edu/ml/datasets/BlogFeedback}} with no preprocessing whatsoever.
-We have $d=280$.
-We consider the constraint set to be the centered Euclidean ball of radius $5\cdot 10^{-3}$:
+We consider a least-squares regression problem using the training sample of the BlogFeedback dataset from the UCI Machine Learning Repository\footnote{\url{https://archive.ics.uci.edu/ml/datasets/BlogFeedback}} with rescaled---multiplied by $0.005$---features (regressors).
+The corresponding least-squares problem with dimensions $n=52397$ and $d=280$ writes